Cisco Catalyst 6500: dCEF256

 Unlike the previous examples, the line cards hold a full copy of the supervisor's routing tables locally, as well as its L2 adjacency table (i.e. MAC addresses).
 This eliminates the need for any connection to the classic bus or the requirement to use the shared resource of the supervisor.
 In this instance, an ingress packet is queued, but its destination is looked up locally.
 The packet is then sent across the switch fabric and queued in the egress line card before being sent.

 CEF720

-This mode of operation acts identically to CEF256, except with 2x20gb connections to the switch fabric and there is no need for a switch fabric module (this is now integrated into the supervisor).
+This mode of operation acts identically to CEF256, except with 2x20 gb connections to the switch fabric and there is no need for a switch fabric module (this is now integrated into the supervisor).
 This was first introduced into the Supervisor Engine 720.

-The '720' is derived from a chassis using 2x20gb ports on 9 slots of a 6509 chassis.
+The '720' is derived from a chassis using 2x20 gb ports on 9 slots of a 6509 chassis.
 40 * 9 = 360 * 2 = 720.
 The number is doubled to the switch fabric being 'full duplex'.
 The reason 9 slots are used for the calculation instead of 8 for the cef256 is that it no longer needs to waste a slot with the switch fabric module.

 dCEF720

-This mode of operation acts identically to dCEF256, except with 2x20gb connections to the switch fabric.
+This mode of operation acts identically to dCEF256, except with 2x20 gb connections to the switch fabric.